Galactus: Fictional character biography

-An injured Galactus crash-lands on Asgard, apparently seeking asylum from the cause of his universe's destruction: the Black Winter (Fimbulwinter).
+An injured Galactus crashlands on Asgard, apparently seeking asylum from the cause of his universe's destruction: the Black Winter (Fimbulwinter), a cosmic entity that fulfills a similar purpose to Galactus on a far larger scale — rather than simply devouring planets, it consumes entire universes.
 Galactus reveals to All-Father Thor that he had a vision of Thor being responsible for his death.
 In a bid to destroy the Black Winter, Galactus turns Thor into his Herald of Thunder.
 Thor later learns that the Black Winter considers Galactus to be his herald.
 This causes an angered Thor to drain Galactus of his energies enough to turn him into a desiccated husk.
-When the Black Winter moves in to claim Galactus's body, Thor uses it as a bomb to decimate the Black Winter.
+When the Black Winter moves in to claim Galactus' body, Thor uses it as a bomb to decimate the Black Winter.

 Powers and abilities

-The first (and oldest) living entity in the universe, Galactus was created during the union of the Sentience of the (previous) Universe and Galan of Taa, and is described as "the physical, metamorphosed embodiment of a cosmos."
-Although not an abstract, non-corporeal entity, his true form cannot be perceived by most beings; each species sees Galactus in a form they can comprehend, similar to their race or a deity of their religion.
+Galactus was created during the union of the Sentience of the (previous) Universe and Galan of Taa, and is described as "the physical, metamorphosed embodiment of a cosmos."
+Although he is not an abstract entity, his true form cannot be perceived by most beings; each species sees Galactus in a form they can comprehend, similar to their race or a deity of their religion.
 Galactus can also appear as a humanoid star when addressing fellow members of the cosmic hierarchy.
-Through his actions of consuming planets, Galactus embodies a living force of nature whose existence is necessary to correct the imbalances between the conceptual entities: Eternity and Death, as well as to serve as a cosmic test of survival for civilizations.
+Through his actions of consuming planets, Galactus embodies a living force of nature whose existence acts as a third force to the conceptual entities: Eternity and Death, as well serving as a cosmic test of survival for civilizations.
 Additionally, the continued existence of Galactus ensures the confinement of the cosmic entity Abraxas.
 As Galactus requires planets with the potential to support life, his existence also causes the extinction of entire extraterrestrial civilizations.

+Galactus' overall power level is variable, based on the planets he has recently consumed.
+If he does not feed regularly, he becomes considerably weaker; on one occasion, while in a starved, weakened state, he was defeated by the combined efforts of both the Fantastic Four and the Avengers.
+On the other hand, if Galactus overfeeds on planets, he can greatly increase his powers, temporarily.
+After consuming four planets, Galactus increased his powers to the point that he could easily destroy a Mad Celestial, although he was still not powerful enough to take on three of them at once.

+Galactus' upper limit is unknown.
+On a few occasions, storylines reached their climax at a point where Galactus lacks his customary restraint, and becomes insatiable.
+Writer Walt Simonson depicted a Galactus in a possible future whose hunger was altered by the Celestial Tiamut, with Galactus consuming the universe due to his rabid hunger.
+In the "Herald Supreme" storyline, Mark Waid showed Galactus' uncontrollable hunger that results from his consumption of the mystical being Dormammu.
+Jonathan Hickman and Sanford Greene wrote a story taking place in an alternate reality, where Galactus begins ravenously consuming as many planets as possible, and "overflowing with the power of hundreds of consumed planets," he crushes a Celestial Host.